-B.11.
+B.9.
 Background script execution

 There are two ways to run time consuming scripts in background.
 One is from the drop-down menu under "Console" -> "Execute in background" which executes, in the background, the script which is loaded in the JIDE editor window.
-This is not available in HIPE.

-The other method is by using the execfile capability, e.g., bg('execfile("script\name.py")') from the JIDE or HIPE command line.
+The other method is by using the execfile capability, e.g., bg('execfile("script_name.py")') from the JIDE or HIPE command line.
 Print statements are redirected to the console and can be used to monitor the state of the execution.